davidwesst/davidwesst.github.io/jan-2020-devlog/index.md

     - Game Development
     - Video
     - Car Scientist
+description: "A vlog post where I review the progress I've made on the game Car Scientist."
 ---

 Did you know that I really try and make video games and not just talk about them?
 Me neither, but this video will fix all that!